The village at the head of Val di Fassa, at the foot of the Sella and the Marmolada, a base for the Sellaronda and the Vajolet Towers.

 - The Vajolet Towers and refuge, in the heart of the Catinaccio, a classic goal for those setting out from the valley.

-- The Sella and Pordoi passes, with their cable cars and the Sellaronda, the famous loop around the Sella group.
+- The Sella and Pordoi passes, with their cable cars and the Sellaronda, the famous loop that circles the Sella group.

 Frequently asked questions

-The Marmolada glacier by cable car from the Fedaia Pass, the Vajolet Towers in the Catinaccio, the Sella and Pordoi passes with their cable cars and, in winter, the Sellaronda that circles the Sella group.
+The Marmolada glacier by cable car from the Fedaia Pass, the Vajolet Towers in the Catinaccio, the Sella and Pordoi passes with their cable cars and, in winter, the Sellaronda circling the Sella group.

 How do you get to Canazei?

 By car you leave the A22 Brenner motorway at Egna/Ora and drive up Val di Fiemme and Val di Fassa to the head of the valley.
-You can also come down from Bolzano or over the Dolomite passes.
-The nearest train station is Bolzano, then you continue by bus.
+You can also climb from Bolzano or over the Dolomite passes.
+By train the nearest station is Bolzano, then you continue by bus.